Guide for Coaches New to MSDL Tournaments

 WHERE DO STUDENTS GO

-Debate students and judges will not see their schematics for all rounds at once; later rounds will be released after earlier rounds are complete.
 Please note that we are often run three rounds of each speech event in four time slots, as we do not have room to run everything at once.
-Students should play careful attention to the times and rooms listed for each round on the schematic, as not everyone is competing in every time slot or in the same rooms.
-Students also should not compete in rooms where they are not listed; they may not get credit for speaking in the wrong room or under the wrong code.
+So a student may have a time slot off.
+(Judges also may have a round off during the day).
+Students also should not compete in rooms where they are not listed; they may not get credit for speaking in the wrong room.

 FINALS

 After the last prelim rounds have concluded, final rounds will be announced and/or posted in the cafeteria.
-Judges should attend and listen/watch for their code to be called to judge finals.
+Judges should be on the lookout for a blast from Tabroom.com and should check their Tabroom accounts to find out what round they are judging.
 All judges must stay to judge final rounds.
 Remind your judges of this, since new judges sometimes wander off, causing chaos and havoc.
-Any missing judges for finals seriously upset the working on the tournament, and schools of no-show judges will be fined $50 for not attending their final round assignments.
-At one-day tournaments, there are often final rounds in Public Forum Debate, but for other forms of debate it is common for there to be just four rounds for every student and then awards.
+Any missing judges for finals seriously upset the working on the tournament.
+At one-day tournaments, there are often final rounds in Public Forum Debate, but for other forms of debate it is common for there to be just four our five rounds for every student and then awards.

 AWARDS

 After all rounds conclude, awards will follow as soon as we have results.
-Ballot packets will not be available until after awards; schools leaving early may not pick up ballots.
 If you have any questions about how the day works, please let us know in Tab.
 There are always MSDL Board members in Tab who can answer any questions or provide advice to new coaches starting our activity.